goodekat/LIME-diagnostics-paper/README.md

 When the manuscript is knit, various files will be generated (such as `data-bullet-explain.rds` and `figure-10-1.png`).
-The first time the manuscript is knit, it will take a while (approximately 45 minutes on Katherine’s computer).
-Once these files have been generated during the first knit, the manuscript will take much less time to knit (approximately 1 minute on Katherine’s computer).
+The first time the manuscript is knit, it will take a while (possibly up to several hours).
+Once these files have been generated during the first knit, the manuscript will take much less time to knit (approximately a few minutes).

 Follow these instructions to knit the manuscript: